 What was the 60-Day Rule?

-The rule previously required that the civil surgeon performing the medical exam required for green card applications to sign the medical exam form I-693, no more than 60 days before the applicant filed the application for the green card.
+The rule previously required that the civil surgeon signature on medical exams performed for green card applications on form I-693, no more than 60 days before the applicant filed the application for the green card.

 What is the purpose of the medical exam?

 The medical exam is required in almost all green card applications and in certain cases where non citizens are required to demonstrate that they are free from any conditions that would render them inadmissible or disqualified from the benefit due to a health related ground.
-Note that the medical exam is still subject to the rule where it will expire two years after the date it was signed by the civil surgeon.
+Note that the medical exam is still subject to the rule where it will expire two years after the date of the Civil Surgeon Signature.

 Why was the rule previously implemented?